 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Asthma treatment: The dosage of inhaled medications should not be stopped or reduced without consulting your doctor, even if you feel better after starting treatment with formoterol.
+Asthma treatment: Do not stop or reduce your dosage of inhaled medications without consulting your doctor, even if you feel better after starting treatment with formoterol.
 Parents and guardians of children and adolescents who have been prescribed formoterol need to be aware of the importance of consistent and correct use of the medication, the importance of continuing to use the anti-inflammatory medications (corticosteroids) the doctor has prescribed, and the warning signs of worsening asthma such as increased use or reduced effectiveness of formoterol.

 Formoterol is intended for the maintenance treatment of asthma only and should not be used in place of a short-acting reliever medication (a "rescue medication") for treatment of acute asthma symptoms.
 Be sure you have discussed with your doctor and clearly understand what to do in the event of asthma flare-ups.
 If you find you need to use your short-acting inhaler more often, your condition seems to worsen, or the relief from the formoterol doesn’t last as long as it used to, call your doctor.
 These may be signs that your asthma is worsening, and they need to be evaluated by your doctor.